HubSpot/sortable/docs/intro.md

 </table>
 ```

 This example uses the “Bootstrap” theme.
+If the tables on your site already have styling, you may want to try the “Minimal” theme instead.
 For a full list of supported themes, check out [Themes](/sortable/api/themes).

 #### Learn More